Chapter 3: Contingency Funding and Requirements Process

 - Obligating funds for purposes prohibited by annual or permanent legislation

-- Obligating funds for a purpose for which Congress has not appropriated funds (e.g., improper funding of personal expenses).
+- Obligating funds for a purpose for which Congress has not appropriated funds (such as improper funding of personal expenses).

 Requirements from customers.
 Two questions normally arise in regard to customer requirements while supporting contingency and humanitarian/peacekeeping operations:

 - How do customers submit requirements?

 PR documents.
 PR documents, also known as “requisition documents,” are critical to the contracting process.
 Without a properly prepared PR, an authorized purchase can be extremely difficult to make and can result in the procurement of inadequate supplies, services or construction.
 Also, PRs provide visibility into the pre-award phase, so CCOs should ensure they are filed properly.
 During initial deployment, any format may be used for submission of a PR.
-However, the following requirements must be fulfilled even with a verbal request:
+However, the following requirements must be fulfilled, even with a verbal request:

-- The request has been approved by the deployed commander or a designee.
+- Approval of the request by the deployed commander or a designee.

 During sustainment operations, an appropriate requisition document must be used to request supplies, services, or construction.
-Additional guidance and procedures will be provided to each organization after the deployed commander, in conjunction with the CCO, establishes them.
+Each organization receives additional guidance and procedures after the deployed commander, in conjunction with the CCO, establishes them.

-PR documents can be submitted on many forms, including the following:
+PR funding documents can be submitted on many forms, including the following:

 - Department of Defense (DD) Form 448, “Military Interdepartmental Purchase Request (MIPR),” and DD Form 448-2, “Acceptance of MIPR”

-Personnel who may submit purchase requests.
+Personnel who can submit purchase requests.
 The CCO should consult the chief of the contracting office (COCO) and the deployed commander to identify supported units, identify acquisition support personnel, and establish the local lines of authority for requestors and approving officials.
-In most cases, the deputy chief of staff will designate (in writing) specific personnel from each functional area to approve PRs for that area and to submit PRs to contracting.
+In most cases, the deputy chief of staff designates (in writing) specific personnel from each functional area to approve PRs for that area and to submit PRs to contracting.

-Contracting activities and their customers will consider both technical needs and business strategies when defining and specifying requirements.
-CCOs must ensure that specifications reflect only those supplies, services, or construction needed to meet the mission requirements and that the SOW, SOO, or PWS will not unnecessarily restrict competition or innovation.
-In addition, commercial item descriptions will be used as often as practicable, and functional specifications will be used instead of detailed design specifications whenever reasonable.
+Contracting activities and their customers should consider technical needs and business strategies when defining and specifying requirements.
+CCOs must ensure that specifications reflect only those supplies, services, or construction needed to meet the mission requirements and that the SOW, SOO, or PWS do not unnecessarily restrict competition or innovation.
+In addition, commercial item descriptions should be used as often as practicable, and functional specifications should be used instead of detailed design specifications when reasonable.

-As noted, the customer’s item descriptions, specifications, and technical requirements should always be clear and concise.
-The requirement must be described in sufficient detail to leave no room for doubt.
+As noted, the customer’s item descriptions, specifications, and technical requirements always should be clear and concise and detailed enough to make agency needs fully understood.
 Ambiguous descriptions delay contracting actions and can lead to the purchase of the wrong product or service.
-Correcting discrepancies is expensive and wastes the valuable time of both the customer and the CCO.
-Item descriptions note the essential physical and functional characteristics of the supplies or services required.
+PR descriptions and other supporting documentation should note the essential physical and functional characteristics of the supplies or services required.
 The minimum requirements of the government should be expressed in the description.
 However, you should not confuse minimum requirements with minimum descriptive data—and should include as much information as possible to describe exactly what you need.
 The principal features of a purchase description can be determined by answering the following questions: